 University of the People was built for you.
 Our global community is enriched by each of its members.
 I wish you all the best of luck and success in this academic year and look forward to hearing about all of your accomplishments.

 Sincerely,

-Shai Reshef, President University of the People
+Shai Reshef, President

 Shai Reshef